-UNITED STATES.
-Comfrey Root (Symphytum sp) Cut and Sifted, Certified Organic.
+PACIFIC NORTHWEST GROWN.
+Comfrey Root (Symphytum spp.)
+Cut and Sifted, Certified Organic

 Common names: Boneset, Ass Ear, Blackwort, Borraja, Bourrache, Bruisewort, Buyuk Karakafesotu, Consolida, Consoude, Consound, Consuelda, Gewone Smeerworte, Gum Plant, Healing Herb, Hirehari-So, Knitback, Knitbone, Liane Chique, Slippery Root, Yalluc